ActilityConnectors/DX-API-Dataflow/README.md

 ## DX-API Dataflow Swagger UI

-The purpose of this API is to provide the best experience for all developers who intend to interface with ThingPark applications to receive and send messages from they IoT devices.
+The purpose of this API is to provide the best experience for all developers who intend to interface with ThingPark applications to receive and send messages from their IoT devices.
-To use the ThingPark DX-API Dataflow application you need to have a ThingPark Developer account in any of the following network servers:

-- Dev1

-- POC

-- IoT

 To understand the working architecture of a dataflow, see the next figure.
 This figure shows the main parts of a Dataflow which is composed by a binder processor, a decoder unit, and a 1-to-N connector.
 Components that must be defined in the application.